You Earned a Ticket!

 Can a simple majority vote pass a parcel tax?

-Prior to the 2021 court ruling, local education advocates regularly discussed the possibility of changing the constitution to reduce the passage threshold for parcel taxes, usually to 55%.
+Prior to the 2021 court ruling, local education advocates regularly discussed the possibility of changing the state constitution to reduce the passage threshold for parcel taxes, usually to 55%.
 Why 55%?
 Because it has a precedent.
 For many years after Prop 13 passed, bond measures for school construction and renovation required a 2/3 vote to pass.
 Few did, and as a result schools became decrepit and crowded.
-Voters lowered the supermajority required to pass school facility bonds to 55% in 2001, and a boom in school construction followed.
+California's voters lowered the supermajority required to pass school facility bonds to 55% in 2001, and a boom in school construction followed.
 (For more about this precedent see Lesson 5.9.)

 Are parcel taxes fair?

-But communities that want to increase funding for their schools don't have a fairer option.
+Communities that want to increase funding for their schools don't have a fairer option.
 As Lesson 8.9 explained, unless your school district owns oil wells or swaps school building parcels out to sell prime real estate for new shopping malls, a parcel tax is probably the only legal way to raise significant revenue for schools locally.

 Generally, parcel taxes are easiest to pass in communities that are wealthier.
 All proposals that make it easier for local communities to raise money for schools risk bumping up against concerns about equitable funding, the same issues that created California’s landmark school finance case: Serrano v Priest.